aktos-io/aecad/problems-with-others.md

 - [Feature requests are not welcome.](https://forum.kicad.info/t/can-i-merge-2-separate-kicad-board-designs-into-new-pcb-layout/821/14?u=ceremcem)
 - It's so hard to install both Kicad and the libraries that that we needed [a separate project for that purpose](https://github.com/aktos-io/kicad-install)
 - New versions can be incompatible with the previous versions without any compatibility mode.
 You may loose your projects that you made 6 months ago.
+- Unhelpful error messages:
+  - "Multiple item D3 (unit 1)": What is "unit 1"?
+Where is it?
+What should I do?

 ### Schematic Editor